ApiLogicServer/Docs/docs/Tech-AI.md

 &nbsp;

-#### Test - Multi-Container

-Stop your docker database.

-Test the image with docker compose: `sh ./devops/docker-compose-dev-local/docker-compose.sh`.

-&nbsp;

 #### Upload Image (optional)

 You would next upload the image to docker hub.

-> If you use the same names as here, skip that, and use our image: `apilogicserver/aicustomerordersmysql`.
+> If you use the same names as here, skip that, and use our image: `apilogicserver/aicustomerorders`.

 &nbsp;